 - Design Features: this criteria covers the specifications and features an application employs in designing 2 and 3D models

 - Similarities to AutoCAD: since the article is based on the need to find AutoCAD alternatives, then it is important the software applications covered have the ability to handle the engineering and architectural designs AutoCAD can handle.

 - Compatibility with Linux: lastly, the listed CAD applications were designed to work with their full functionality on Linux operating system without any hitches.

-FreeCAD is a powerful open source parametric 3D CAD software developed for mechanical and architectural design.
-It allows its users create 3D models by using its extensive features to draw as well as supports the extraction of the 2D drafts of your model.
+FreeCAD is a powerful open-source parametric 3D CAD software developed for mechanical and architectural design.
+It allows its users to create 3D models by using its extensive features to draw as well as supports the extraction of the 2D drafts of your model.
 As the name suggests, FreeCAD is totally free and although it is still a work in progress, its user interface is advanced enough to handle your 3D designs regardless of how intricate they might be.

 - Design Features—FreeCAD was developed for the modelling of mainly architectural and mechanical components but it can also be used to handle general design projects.
 Therefore, its users—engineers, architects, students etc.—were intended to use this software to carry out projects that fall under animation and rendering, part/component/assembly modelling, and simulation and analysis.
 It comes integrated with productivity features such as command line, virtual parts library, parametric modelling, photo realistic rendering etc.

 - Similarities with AutoCAD: as expected, FreeCAD is equipped with surfacing and productivity features—extrusion, curvature analysis, click and drag geometry, rendering etc.—similar to AutoCAD and can therefore be used to design the project types you currently execute using AutoCAD.